PREPARING THE STONE

 Whether a stone or a levigator is used, a regular pattern of grinding should be followed.
 For small stones a figureeight pattern works well.
 An equally good pattern, also suited to larger stones, may be ground in a regular series of rows or bands, first horizontally across the stone, then vertically, alternating at regular intervals.

 Whatever pattern is used, the basic consideration is to ensure that all parts of the stone’s surface receive the same amount of grinding.
 To grind longer in one spot than another will cause uneven abrasion and destroy the level of the stone.
 Grinding should begin with the coarser grades of carborundum, followed successively by finer grades, until the desired surface is attained.
-A standard procedure is to start grinding with #100 grain, continuing until the previous drawing on the stone has disappcared and has been replaced by its negative image The areas that were dark in the drawing will now appear bright, as in a photographic negative.
+A standard procedure is to start grinding with #80 or #100 grit, continuing until the previous drawing on the stone has disappeared and has been replaced by its negative image The areas that were dark in the drawing will now appear bright, as in a photographic negative.

 From two to six separate grindings are normally required, each with fresh abrasive.
 Grinding should continue until a rather stiff and dry sludge gathers, at which time it is necessary to wash the stone and levigator thoroughly with water, removing all abrasive and stone particles, which can cause scratches in subsequent grinds.
 Special attention is required when switching from one grit to another.
 Should one coarser grain of carborundum remain, it will surely cause scratching.
 Accordingly, great care should be exercised in storing grit in properly marked containers.
 Never fill empty containers with the wrong particle size.